slogan621/jsonapi/README.md

 Why did you write JSONAPI?
 --------------------------

-I am working on an arduino-based robot that communicates back to a Linux system.
+I was working on an arduino-based robot that communicates back to a Linux system.
 I wanted to use JSON to encode messages between the two.
 I looked at some existing C++ JSON parsers and decided I wanted to write my own.

 How do I build JSONAPI?
 -----------------------

-- Install flex, bison, and cppunit on your system.
+- Install flex, bison, and cppunit on your system, if not already there.
 - ./configure
 - make; sudo make install

-Currently, make install is not doing the right things with respect to distributing the headers needed to use JSONAPI.
+Currently, make install is not doing the right thing with respect to distributing the headers needed to use JSONAPI.

 Where can I find examples of JSONAPI?